Henry V (1944)

 Grand staging of the Shakespearean play of King Henry V and his famous victory at the battle of Agincourt on St. Crispin's Day, October 15, 1415.
 Director and star Laurence Olivier begins the film as as staged version of the play at the Globe theater in 1600, eventually moving to the more usual sound stage and the returning to the Globe for the final scenes.- Written by garykmcd

 Based on one the most popular historical plays by Shakespeare and made in order to boost moral of British troops during WW2, this movie is about English king Henry V and his military campaign in France in 1415.- Written by Dragan Antulov <email@example.com>

-In the midst of the Hundred Years' War in 1415, the young King Henry V of England embarks on the conquest of France.- Written by GusF
+In the midst of the Hundred Years' War, the young King Henry V of England embarks on the conquest of France in 1415.- Written by GusF

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.